auth0/docs/articles/email/templates.md

 Users will see the sender's address in the **From Address** field when receiving an email from Auth0.
 If you do not configure a **From Address** for your emails your emails will be sent from the email address of the first owner of your Auth0 account.

 ::: panel-info Domain blacklist
 For security purposes, you may not send customized emails from any `@auth0.com` address.
-If you are an appliance user, you may configure a similar domain blacklist.
+If you are a Private SaaS user, you may configure a similar domain blacklist.
 :::

 The **From Address** field supports the following macros: